ManuelFay/llm-data-hub/dataset_construction/README.md

 Budget should roughly equate to

 20b steps:
-- 4 configurations x (~1.75 model equivalent flops) x 1/50 (ratio of total objective steps) = 7/5O ratio of long run flops
+- 4 configurations x (~1.75 model equivalent flops) x 1/50 (ratio of total objective steps) = 7/5O ratio of long run flops for a 1T run

 50b steps:
-- 4 configurations x (~1.75 model equivalent flops) x 1/20 (ratio of total objective steps) = 7/2O ratio of long run flops
+- 4 configurations x (~1.75 model equivalent flops) x 1/20 (ratio of total objective steps) = 7/2O ratio of long run flops for a 1T run

 Is this what we want to sign off on ?